-The Company Law results from the combination of commercial legislation models of Germany, Italy and Great Britain.
-It constitutes the main body of the legislation on business organizations aiming to approximate the Albanian legislation with the European countries legislation and the acquis communautaire.
+The current Commercial Law governing business organizations in Albania (i.e. Law no. 9901 "On Entrepreneurs and Commercial Companies") entered into force on 21.05.2008.
+It is modelled on commercial legislation found in Germany, Italy and Great Britain.
+The Commercial Law constitutes the main body of legislation for business organizations aiming to approximate the Albanian legislation with the legislation of other European countries and the acquis communautaire.